Western Sahara. The Swedish Ministry of Foreign Affairs

 the UN Security Council's agenda.

+the current population of Western Sahara is 597,350.
 The message was received with great disappointment from

 the Western Saharan liberation movement Polisario.
 They had